By RAF CASERT and FATIMA HUSSEIN

 “Since then, obviously oil prices have fallen and global recession is a real thing,” he said.
 “The reality is that it is unlikely to be binding given where oil prices are now.”

 Critics of the price cap measure, including former Treasury Secretary Steve Mnuchin, have called the plan “ridiculous.”

 Mnuchin told CNBC during a panel in November at the Milken Institute’s Middle East and Africa Summit that the price cap was “not only not feasible, I think it’s the most ridiculous idea I’ve ever heard.”

 Rachel Ziemba, an adjunct senior fellow at the Center for a New American Security, said that while a worst-case scenario envisions Russia cutting off the global supply of its oil, “the Saudis and Emiratis would boost production.”

 “Russia has made is clear the countries that abide by the cap won’t receive their oil and that could result in cuts to natural gas exports as well,” she said.
 “This will be an interesting few weeks and few months.”

 Hussein reported from Washington.
-AP Business Writer David McHugh contributed from Frankfurt, Germany.
+AP writer Aamer Madhani in Washington and business writer David McHugh contributed from Frankfurt, Germany.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.